timbroderick/R-work/README.md

 ### Other resources - mapping

 There's a way bigger challenge doing maps in R, especially if you don't have experience in GIS at all.
+My annotated scripts on this are in folder mapping.
 The focus on here is to create exloratory chloropleth maps with your choice of color palattes.
 To also have these able to be exported for print or online would be gravy.

 Here's an extensive online tutorial to get started with mapping and R: https://github.com/Robinlovelace/Creating-maps-in-R/blob/master/README.md
 It had some rough parts, but I worked through it and my annotations may help:  https://github.com/dailyherald/R-work/blob/master/mapping/mapping.R